fullcalendar/fullcalendar-docs/_docs-v6/date-nav-links/navLinkWeekClick.md

 view name (string), function
 </div>

-By default, the user is taken to the a the first week-view that appears in the [headerToolbar](headerToolbar).
+By default, the user is taken to the first week-view that appears in the [headerToolbar](headerToolbar).

 A string argument can be provided that navigates the user to a specific view.